 How Do I Know if I Have Been Charged With a Crime?
 (Easy Trick)

-A person is having a run in a with a police officer and the law enforcement officer is writing down an police report or incident report which leads the person to wonder "How do I know if I have been charged with a crime?"
+During an interaction with a police officer, the officer is writing a police report or incident report, causing the person to determine if they have been charged with a crime.

-There are times when a person may have had a run-in with the police, a police report was filed, or maybe it’s in regards to a pending investigation that makes someone wonder, “How do I know if I have been charged with a crime?”
+There are times when a person may have had a run-in with the police, a police report was filed, or maybe it’s in regards to a pending investigation that makes someone wonder whether they have been charged with a crime.

 The truth is, there are several ways to see if someone has been charged with a crime and the easiest trick is to run a personal background check on yourself to see if the alleged crime shows up.